The Serpent's Fall

 “Look.
 It is not safe here.
 I’m sure they will be back.
 Besides, I came here to hide away too.
 This is my quiet place away from the madding crowd.”

 “Oh, so it is fine by you if they just kill me and get it over with so you can keep on living your peaceful life?
-I’m not sure what I even saw.”
+I’m not even sure what I saw.”

 “Now hold on.
 I never…”

 Jack jumped up in front of her.
 “Please wait.”
 He grabbed her by the shoulders.
 She shrugged away from his hold.
 He put his hands up in surrender.
 “Listen.
 It was a stressful day.
-Why not stay the night and we can work out the details in the morning?”
+Why not stay the night, and we can work out the details in the morning?”

 She grunted and stamped her foot on the floor.
 “Men!
 They’re all the same.
 Only care about themselves!”
 Amanda reached for the door.